ROCm/HIP/docs/how-to/performance_guidelines.rst

 optimize performance by replacing more complex arithmetic operations.

 Optimizing memory access: The efficiency of memory access can impact the speed of arithmetic operations.
-Coalesced memory access, where threads in a warp access consecutive memory locations, can improve memory throughput and thus the speed of arithmetic operations.
+See: :ref:`device memory access.

 .. _control flow instructions:
 Control flow instructions